Updated: May 4, 2026

 Permission and permits:

-Always secure proper permission before filming, even in seemingly public spaces
+Make sure you get proper permission before filming, even in seemingly public spaces

 Many cities require film permits for commercial filming in public areas

-Permit costs vary widely by location ($25-500+ depending on the city and requirements)
+Permit costs vary widely by location ($25-$500+ depending on the city and requirements)

 Permit applications typically need to be submitted 1-2 weeks in advance